-INTRODUCTION TO ELECTRONICS ENGINEERING LAB SYLLABUS FOR B.E.
+INTRODUCTION TO ELECTRONICS ENGINEERING LAB SYLLABUS FOR B.F.
 I - SEMESTER

-L:T:P (Hrs/week): 0:0:2 SEE Marks : 50 Course Code: U23ES111EC Credits : 1 CIE Marks : 30 Duration of SEE : 3 Hrs
+L:T:P (Hrs/week): 0:0:2 SEE Marks : 50 Course Code: U23ES111EC Credits : 1 CIE Marks : 30 Duration of SEE : 3 Hours

-COURSE OBJECTIVES COURSE OUTCOMES 1.
-Verify the characteristics of various electronic devices.
-On completion of the course, students will beable to 2.
-Understand the functioning of voltage regulator, rectifiers and oscillators.
-1. Plot the characteristics of active devices and to compute their parameters.
-3. Perform different arithmetic operations using operational amplifier.
+COURSE OBJECTIVES COURSE OUTCOMES

+1. Verify the characteristics of various On completion of the course,

+electronic devices. students will beable to

+2. Understand the functioning of 1.
+Plot the characteristics of active

+voltage regulator, rectifiers and devices and to compute their

+oscillators. parameters.

+3. Perform different arithmetic 2.
+Analyze the functioning of voltage

+operations using operational 5

+amplifier.
+3. Perform operations such as

+addition, subtraction, comparison

+of voltage levels using operational

+amplifier.

+4. Appreciate the usage of CRO for

+measuring different parameters of

+signals.